SkafteNicki/dtu_mlops/s9_scalable_applications/data_loading.md

 dataloader = Dataloader(
     dataset,
     batch_size=8,
-    num_workers=4  # this is the number of threds we want to parallize workload over )
+    num_workers=4  # this is the number of threads we want to parallelize workload over )
 ```